Khushbupatel333/Bike1_Sharing_Prediction/README.md

 - Rented bike count is high on Functioning day.
 - Feature impotance values for all models are diffrent.
 - We can deploy Random Forest ,Lasso,Linear regression ,Ridge with RandmizedSearchCV.
-- Using Linear regression and Lasso algorithm I got 83% r2 score for test dataset.
+- Using Using Random Forest i got highest r2 score for test dataset that is 93%.